 There are so many ways to read tarot cards, it’s important to figure out what works best for you.
 The most obvious way to begin is to read the booklet that comes with the deck and attempt to memorize the meanings.
 Some people use flashcards or take notes to aid in memorizing standard card meanings.
 Reading books, taking courses in tarot, and getting readings yourself will help you connect the short summaries that come with the deck with more elaborate card meanings and interpretations.
 This learning process will take time and study.
 You won’t instantly memorize the tarot; it is a journey like the path we are on in life.

 Another way to read tarot is to take a psychic approach to the cards.
 Consider the pictures, connecting intuitively and emotionally with the imagery and the energy that comes through in the moment.
-This approach weaves together intuitively sourced information with card meanings you can find online or in your booklet, the key difference being that you are using the cards as a tool to unlocking psychic information rather than focusing on the card meanings.
+This approach weaves together intuitively sourced information with card meanings you can find online or in your booklet, the key difference being that you are using the cards as a tool to unlock psychic information rather than focusing on the card meanings.
 An added benefit to reading the tarot this way is that it can be used as a tool for further developing your psychic ability.
 Your first instinct with what you see is usually the correct interpretation (depending on the question).
 The more you practice noticing your first “gut” response and writing it down so that you can validate it later, the more you will begin to trust your intuitive wisdom and its ability to guide your reading.

 Another way to read the cards is to focus on the symbolism, especially for questions of timing.
 Studying the history and symbology of the cards becomes the key to unlocking their deeper meanings.